 After filling out some forms and other useless stuff, I was outside the airport, and I felt like "this is it".
 After a crap month in S. Korea, this was a dream come true.
 It was pleasantly (very) warm, stuff around me was green, people were chill and overall it seemed like heaven.
 I took a taxi, showed him the address, and for 200 baht ($5) he got me there in 10-15 minutes or so.
 The co-working house was in Nimmanhaemin road, which is the tourist spot in Chiang Mai.

-I knocked on the door.
+I knocked on the doors.
 No one said anything.
 I opened the doors, and there were 3 foreign guys and 1 Asian chick.
 I was like "Hi, are you expecting me?", and they were like "Nop".
 Okay, not the best case scenario, but I explained I spoke to the main man about moving in, but I guess he forgot to mention it to them, which is a normal thing in Thailand.
 Anyway, I grabbed my shit and went inside.
 They showed me to the unoccupied room.
 It was a nice house with like 4 floors or so, and a terrace on the rooftop.
 The fact that it was in the tourist area is not something I appreciated in any way, cause I didn’t plan on being a tourist here, but an expat, since I was gonna be here for 5 months (which is still the plan).

 In any case, I was satisfied.
 The price for the place was 10k baht, which in a currency people understand, is $280.
 You get your own room with double bed, your own bathroom, access to the office, the multimedia system (large TV, speakers, Chromecast, etc) and a maid that keeps the place and everyone’s clothes clean.
 I didn’t really like the people who were staying there because they were tourists, not expats.
 There were two big guys, one from Canada, and another from UK, and a small guy from Germany.
 The Asian chick didn’t live there, she was just having a giggle with the UK guy.
 Neither of them came to Thailand to live and work remotely like me, they were all on vacations (the Asian actually lives in NY).
 Another thing I didn’t like, was the idea that I should be doing everything from the house - both live and work.
 My initial plan was to get a cheap place, which I would use only for sleeping, and work in external co-working place like Punspace.
 For the sake of simplicity, I had decided to live in that house for the first month, find a cheap place in the meanwhile, but my plan was slightly altered when I came back to the house on the 3rd day of staying there.
 I checked my $$$ stash, and I found out someone stole $200.
 I was, like, heartbroken.
-There were more there, so someone was obviously going for me not noticing.
+There was more money there, so someone was obviously going for me not noticing.
 The stash was seriously hidden, so it must’ve been an insider job.
 I went to the tourist police to try to get fingerprints off the box, but they wouldn’t even let me write a report, let alone the fingerprints thing.

 I found a cheap place at Nara apartments ($125 per month) and moved out.